Draphera/.github/profile/README.md

 ## 🔖 License

-Unless otherwise specified, Draphera public documentation is released under **CC BY 4.0**.
+Documentation is released under **CC BY 4.0**, unless otherwise specified.